mfedoten/dotfiles/README.md

 After finally installing Python and checking that it works without crashing your system, you can now run `./init/50_pip.sh` which will install all packages (+ notebook extensions) from `pip-packages.txt`.

+## Vim
+You can always find the latest(-ish) version of vim either through package manager or form official repo.
+In case you want to compile it manually, here's what you ought to do.
+Run either `./init/50_osx_vim.sh` or `./init/50_ubuntu_vim.sh` based on your system. **Don't forget to change Python's config dir to match your python**.
+More info on how to compile vim from source on OSX can be found [here](http://tartley.com/?p=1355), for Ubuntu check [here](https://github.com/Valloric/YouCompleteMe/wiki/Building-Vim-from-source) and [here](https://gist.github.com/odiumediae/3b22d09b62e9acb7788baf6fdbb77cf8).
+On Ubuntu it's a good idea to use `sudo checkinstall` instead of `sudo make install`, then you can easily deinstall your vim with `dpkg -r [compiled-vim]` and don't forget to change package's name to something meaningfull when checkinstall asks you to.

+**P.S.** when compiling vim with both python2 and python3, well [they don't play nicely](http://stackoverflow.com/a/23656675), so you'll probably have to choose either of them.
+Or [google it](http://unix.stackexchange.com/questions/305415/enabling-python3-on-vim-in-fedora-24).

+Now that you have your Vim/MacVim successfully installed, we should install all of our precious plugins through `./init/51_vundle.sh`.
+What it does, it installs [Vundle](https://github.com/VundleVim/Vundle.vim) and all plugins listed in `~/.vimrc`.
+The script also installs [pre-patched fonts for Powerline](https://github.com/powerline/fonts) to work with [vim-airline](https://github.com/bling/vim-airline), you just have to specify the right font in your terminal/iTerm/MacVim etc. settings after installation.

+## Extras

+### Git status
+I found this amazing python script called [show_status](http://blog.mikepearce.net/2010/06/16/git-status-on-multiple-repos/).
+It will show git status of all git repositories under current dir.
+The script `./init/60_git_show_status.sh` will download this script from its [github repo](https://github.com/MikePearce/Git-Status) and install it to `/usr/local/bin/`.

+### The Fuck
+Just type `sudo -H pip install thefuck`.
+Put `eval $(thefuck --alias)` in your `~/.bashrc` or `~/.bash/aliases.bash` or wherever you store your aliases.
+You can read more on the [GitHub page](https://github.com/nvbn/thefuck).

+### Terminal colors
+`term_colors/` contains different colors for Terminal, iTerm, and konsole.

 ### Dotfiles
 Next, we need to symlink all files in `home` directory.
 To do so I at first was using [Dotbot](https://github.com/anishathalye/dotbot#configuration), which is just great: it's clean, lightweight and simple.
 For more information visit [Dotbot page](https://github.com/anishathalye/dotbot#configuration).